The school is taking precautionary steps to respond to the COVID-19 pandemic.

 Pre-Kinder and Junior School students will be collected first.
 Siblings in the Senior School will be able to travel home with them.

 Will the children be prepared to know what to do?
 Yes, we will be conducting a practice in Week 6.

 How soon do I need to be there?

 Junior School parents should collect their children within 1 hour of receiving the SMS.
 Senior School parents will be advised a slightly later time for collection.

 No, there will be no School bus services running and students will not be able to use public transport.

 Will there be supervision until I can get there?

 Yes.
 Senior day students will be supervised in the DPA until 6pm while Junior School students will be supervised in Room 52 adjacent to the pick-up area until 5pm.

 What if my child is a Boarder?

-Mr Curran will be sharing specific information for the process for our Boarding students.
+The Heads of Boarding will be sharing specific information on the process for our Boarding students.